Bayesian Active Learning for Discrete Latent Variable Models: Introduction

-Our problem setting involves a probabilistic model $p(y | \vx, \theta)$, in which a parameter vector $\theta$ governs the probabilistic relationship between inputs $\vx$ and labels or outputs $y$.
-We wish to select inputs $\{\vx_i\}$ that will allow us to accurately infer $\theta$ from the resulting dataset $\{\vx_i, y_i\}$.
+The general setting for Bayesian active learning involves a probabilistic model $P(y \mid \vx, \theta)$, in which a parameter vector $\theta$ governs the probabilistic relationship between inputs $\vx$ and labels or outputs $y$.
+To improve learning of $\theta$, we wish to select inputs $\{\vx_t\}$ that will allow us to best estimate $\theta$ from the resulting dataset $\{\vx_i, y_i\}_{i=1}^t$.
 In standard ``fixed-design'' experiments, the inputs are selected in advance, or drawn randomly from a predetermined distribution.
 In adaptive or ``closed-loop'' experiments, by contrast, the inputs are selected adaptively during the experiment based on the measurements obtained so far.
-Bayesian active learning methods provide a framework for optimally selecting these inputs, where optimality is defined by a utility function that characterizes the specific learning objective \cite{mackay_information-based_1992,Cohn1996statistical,Roy01, Pillow16adaptive}.
+Bayesian active learning methods provide a framework for optimally selecting these inputs, where optimality is defined by a utility function that characterizes the specific learning objective \cite{mackay_information-based_1992,Cohn1996statistical,Roy01,Pillow16adaptive}.